ramon-astudillo/vimbox/README.md

     vimbox https://paper.dropbox.com/doc/Title--ID1-ID2

 with an existing dropbox paper URL.
+Note that this will not work with "App Folder" type of permissions

 # Install